Pers2140/CollabTools/Build-A-SPFX/README.md

 ## Warning error -<span style="background-color:white;color:black">Your web part will not appear in the toolbox.
 Please make sure "gulp serve" is running in a web part project.
 Please refresh the page once "gulp serve" is running. </span>

 <p>Temporary solution:  Visit <a href ="https://localhost:4321/temp/manifests.js">https://localhost:4321/temp/manifests.js</a> in a separate tab <>

+## SPFx Fast Serve Tool
+<p>A command line utility, which modifies your SharePoint Framework solution, so that it runs continuous serve command as fast as possible. <span style="background-color: #000;color:yellow">Also supports live reload! </span><p>
+How to use

+1. Install `spfx-fast-serve` globally using npm:
+    ```
+    npm install spfx-fast-serve -g
+    ```

+2. Open a command line in a folder with your SharePoint Framework solution you want to speed up.

+3. Run `spfx-fast-serve` and follow instructions.
+In most cases, you shouldn't do anything specific and the CLI "just works".

+4. Run `npm install`.

+5. Run `npm run serve` and enjoy the incredible speed of the `serve` command!

 ## Deploying your app